RunestoneInteractive/RunestoneServer/source/Recursion/intro-VisualizingRecursion.rst

 means that we will apply the recursive definition of a tree to both of the smaller left and right trees.

-Lets translate this idea to some Python code. :ref:`Listing 1 <lst_fractree>` shows how we can use our turtle to generate a fractal tree.
-Lets look at the code a bit more closely.
+Let's translate this idea to some Python code. :ref:`Listing 1 <lst_fractree>` shows how we can use our turtle to generate a fractal tree.
+Let's look at the code a bit more closely.
 You will see that on lines 5 and 7 we are making a recursive call.
 On line 5 we make the recursive call right after the turtle turns to the right by 20 degrees; this is the right